 BCWMS will attempt to provide the opportunity to participate in sports to as many students as possible, however, because of possible physical and financial restrictions, team size may need to be limited.
 Playing time is guaranteed to all eligible team members during each contest - - but not equally.
 There is a fee associated with participating on any WMS athletic team.
-The participation fee and a current physical are to be turned into the office prior to the first day of try outs or on FinalForms on the internet.
+The participation fee and a current physical are to be turned into the office prior to the first day of tryouts or through FinalForms.

 Athletic Eligibility - The student athlete must pass all classes with a D- (60%) or better to be declared eligible for athletic participation.
-An administrative check list will be distributed every Monday during the specific season so that eligibility will be determined on a weekly basis.
+An administrative checklist will be distributed every Monday during the specific season so that eligibility will be determined on a weekly basis.
 Each period of ineligibility will be from Tuesday to Monday.
 Athletes will be expected to continue practicing even when ineligible for contests.
-In order to participate in an athletic contest, a student must be in attendance three of their six classes on the contest day.
+In order to participate in an athletic contest, a student must be in attendance for three of their six classes on the contest day.